scikit-hep/histbook/README.rst

 - The data analyst must be able to access bin contents programmatically, not just visually.
 - It must create "profile plots" (average of one variable, binned in another) in addition to plain histograms.

-**histbook** implements the define-fill-visualize cycle established by `CERN HBOOK <http://cds.cern.ch/record/307945/files/>`_ in the 1970's, but in a new way: there is only one histogram class, ``Hist``, an n-dimensional hypercube of aggregated data, from which one and two-dimensional views can be projected.
-Histograms can be collected into a ``Book`` that is filled and combined as a single unit.
+**histbook** implements the define-fill-visualize cycle established by `CERN HBOOK <http://cds.cern.ch/record/307945/files/>`_ in the 1970's, but in a new way: there is only one histogram class, ``Hist``, an n-dimensional hypercube of aggregated data, from which one and two-dimensional views may be projected.
+A histogram ``Book`` combines many histograms into an object that may be filled and combined as a single unit.

 Finally, each axis of a ``Hist`` is actually a symbolic expression that histbook optimizes to minimize passes over the data.
-For example, if ``pt*sinh(eta)`` is an axis of hundreds of histograms, binned several different ways throughout a ``Book``, it will be computed once and its discretization will be computed once per bin specification.
-Data filters like ``pt > 50``, which is actually a 2-bin axis in the n-dimensional hypercube, can be freely sprinkled throughout a histogram ``Book`` declaration without fear of inefficiency.
+For example, if many histograms contain a subexpression "``pt*sinh(eta)``", this subexpression will be computed only once per ``Book``.
+The data analyst can therefore copy-paste or generate hundreds of variations on a basic histogram without worrying about inefficiency.
+This is especially relevant for data selections, such as "``pt > 50``", which can be used as a 2-bin axis in the n-dimensional hypercube instead of creating histograms with and without the selection manually.

 .. inclusion-marker-2-do-not-remove